xtuml/bridgepoint/doc-bridgepoint/notes/8321_Model_Element_Move/8321_Model_Element_Move.dnt.md

 -----------
 See the [Analysis Note](../8031_Analyze_Model_Element_Move/8031_Analyze_Model_Element_Move.ant.md).
 Here we will add some additional proxy analysis.
-We do this because it is observed that there are mulitple ways to perform the implementation for this task, and we want to assure we look at overall product roadmap as we perform this task to leverage the work to move us toward longer term product goals that may be related.
+We do this because it is observed that there are multiple ways to perform the implementation for this task, and we want to assure we look at overall product roadmap as we perform this task to leverage the work to move us toward longer term product goals that may be related.
 Specifically, it is desirable to remove proxies.